8bitpineapple/DiscworldMudMap/README.md

 This map is largely based on [Quow's Quow Bar](https://quow.co.uk/minimap.php), a Mush Client Plugin .
 I like Quow's use of Kefka's/Airk's maps for a minimap but arn't that interested in using Mush Client, I'm using the files in his plugin to render a map in a standalone SDL2 application that will be usable in other clients.

 I make use of map images by [Kefka](https://dw.daftjunk.com/) , Airk, and [Quow](http://www.quow.co.uk/).
-I also use Quows SQL database to initally load in information about rooms and information about the map png's.
+I also use Quows SQL database to initially load in information about rooms and information about the map png's.

 Also credit to Oki as I'm using [Oki's TinTin++ Mud Client scripts](https://fossil.tubul.net/tt_dw/doc/trunk/README.md).